fboes/aerofly-wettergeraet/docs/configuration.md

 ## Change default values

 You may set the default values for `aerofly-wettergeraet.exe` / `aerofly-wettergeraet-desktop.exe` by setting environment variables.
-After settings these, every startup of the <i>Wettergerät</i> will use these values if not overriden by command line parameters.
+After settings these, every startup of the <i>Wettergerät</i> will use these values if not overridden by command line parameters.

 These variables are available: